December 2025

 3

-Launch [X] people into good-paying careers in the renewable energy sector
+Launch thousands of people into good-paying careers in the renewable energy sector.

 Good Global